This siding is 22 kilometres west of Kalgoorlie, the first of 21 sidings along the Trans line in Western Australia.

 Zanthus Siding is 210 kilometres east of Kalgoorlie.
 The original stationmaster’s cabin at Zanthus is now on display at the Bassendean rail museum.
 The Trans Australian Railway was the main route for the movement of Australian troops during World War II.
 The name Zanthus is derived from the Latin genus name for the Kangaroo Paw (Anigozanthus/Anigosanthus), the floral emblem of Western Australia.

 The name for Goddard Siding is derived from the naming of the only watercourse on the Nullarbor Plain, Ponton Creek.
-The source of this creek is overflow from Lake Raeside (W.A. ‘s longest lake) and Lake Rebecca.
-At 300 kilometres in length is a long creek.
+The source of this creek is overflow from Lake Raeside (WA’s longest lake) and Lake Rebecca.
+At 300 kilometres in length it is longer than most rivers.
 It rarely flows.

 Surveyor W.P.
 Goddard discovered the south end of the creek while examining the country east of Lake Lefroy in 1890.
 Another section of the creek was named in the following year by explorer David Lindsay in September 1891 after its discoverers, Stephen and William Ponton, pioneers of Balladonia Station.